tinywasm/client/docs/REFACTOR_CHANGE_CHANNEL.md

 ⚠️ **This is a BREAKING CHANGE** - All code calling `TinyWasm.Change()` must update to use channels.

 **External Consumers:**
-- GoLite (will be updated separately)
+- TinyWasm (will be updated separately)
 - Any other tools using TinyWasm directly

 ## Success Criteria